campg2j003/JAWS-Script-for-Audacity/readme.md

 To toggle speech on or off, press Shift+Insert+S.
 To toggle alert messages on or off, press Control+`).
 This duplicates the Announce Audacity messages option in Adjust JAWS options.
-See what's new.md for more info.
+See What's new.md for more info.

 In a toolbar to move to the next toolbar press Control+Tab In a toolbar to move to the previous toolbar press Control+Shift+Tab